The Academic Story of African American English Has Been Wrong All Along

 Similarly, like “bad” or like “head,” that kind of thing would be like … “head” would be like “head.”

 That’s what I was listening for, for eastern North Carolina, and didn’t hear that on certain words.
 Which is why I was like, “I don’t know.”
 I was ruling out some of the Gulf states because of the vowel in dad.
-The most extreme example of that would be parts of Alabama and Georgia saying like “dad” and like “jazz” music.
-I heard people from the South saying, about the musician in the story, they say, “He play jazz.”
+The most extreme example of that would be parts of Alabama and Georgia saying, like, “dad” and “jazz” music so it sounds like “dead and “jezz” to outsiders.
+I heard people from the South saying, about the musician in the story, they say, “He play jezz.”

 Each of those things add up.
 They all have their own geographic distributions.
 You can have like a mental map of it and say like, “OK, well, if I hear this sound, then that restricts it to here, and I hear this other sound and that restricts it to this smaller part of here.”
 You know what I mean?